Fromis 9: 2025–2026: Reformation as five, From Our 20's and first world tour

 In January 2025, it was announced that five members—Song Ha-young, Park Ji-won, Lee Na-kyung, Lee Chae-young, and Baek Ji-heon—had transferred to the label Asnd, while Lee Sae-rom, Lee Seo-yeon, and Roh Ji-sun did not join, with the use of the group name still in discussion with the former agency.
 In February, Lee Sae-rom confirmed in an interview that she, along with Lee Seo-yeon and Roh Ji-sun, would not be continuing with the group.
 In March, it was confirmed that the group could continue using its original name, and a trailer featuring the five remaining members was released.

-Asnd later announced that the group were preparing for new music, to be released in June 2025.
-On June 9, Asnd announced the group would release their sixth EP, From Our 20's.
-On June 11, it was announced that they will be embarking on their first world tour, Now Tomorrow, kicking off in Seoul on August 9 and 10.
+Asnd later announced that the group was preparing for new music, to be released in June 2025.
+On June 9, Asnd announced the group would release its sixth EP, From Our 20's.
+On June 11, it was announced that they would be embarking on their first world tour, Now Tomorrow, kicking off in Seoul on August 9 and 10.
 From Our 20's was released on June 25, alongside its summer-themed lead single, "Like You Better".

 "Like You Better" earned the group a first place trophy on the July 4 broadcast of Music Bank.

-On November 5, Asnd announced that the group will be releasing new music in December, with a "winter carol that suits the winter season".
+In November 2025, Asnd announced that the group would be releasing new music in December, with a "winter carol that suits the winter season".
+On November 21, it was announced that they would be remaking Kim Min-jong's "White Memories" for a special digital single release in December.
+It was released on December 2.
+"White Memories" entered the top ten of Circle Chart and won first place on Music Bank.

+2026–present: Japanese debut and Glow Me

+In February 2026, Asnd announced the group would make their Japanese debut on April 1 with their first Japanese EP, Like You Better (Japanese Ver.).
+The album also features the Japanese versions of "Like You Better", "Love=Disaster" and a new single, "Sky Runner".

+In May 2026, it was announced that Fromis 9 will be making a comeback in July 2026 with a full-length album.
+On July 6, Asnd confirmed that the group would be releasing their second studio album Glow Me on July 21, with the lead single "Vitamin Me".
+On August 1, the group won first place on Show!
+Music Core with "Vitamin Me", following first-place finishes on Show Champion and Music Bank, marking the group's third music show trophy for the song.